management

 Free trial | Not confirmed | 14-day free trial, no credit card required |

-The core structural difference: Aveni monitors what has already happened across an entire firm.
-AdvisoryAI covers the full advice workflow: pre-meeting preparation through Atlas, meeting notes via Evie, suitability reports via Emma, compliance checking before documents leave the desk via Colin, and conversational querying across all client documentation, all within a single platform.
+The core structural difference: Aveni Assist covers the full advice workflow, including pre-meeting preparation, meeting notes, and suitability report generation, with Aveni Detect providing firm-wide compliance monitoring across all adviser interactions.
+We cover the full advice workflow: pre-meeting preparation through Atlas, meeting notes via Evie, suitability reports via Emma, compliance checking before documents leave the desk via Colin, and conversational querying across all client documentation, all within a single platform.

 AdvisoryAI: Practitioner-Built Documentation for UK Advice Firms